collective/collective.recipe.backup/README.rst

 full
     By default, incremental backups are made.
 If this option is set to 'true', bin/backup will always make a full backup.
+This option is (obviously) the default when using the 'fullbackup' script.

 debug
     In rare cases when you want to know exactly what's going on, set debug to